amithn/tweet-plotter/README.md

 tweet-plotter
 =============

-    Plots tweets in real-time using Google maps - Node.js.
+    Plots tweets in real-time on Google maps - using Node.js, socket.io & Google geo-coding service.

     Tweet-plotter subscribes to a particular keyword and shows tweets in real-time.
     It uses the geo-coding service from Google to lookup the user address before plotting.